ProUM: Projection-based Utility Mining on Sequence Data: Proposed Utility Mining Algorithm: ProUM

 \subsection{Proposed Upper Bound and Pruning Strategies}

+It is known that the complete search space of SPM or HUSPM is much more difficult than FIM.
+For HUSPM, it has 2$^{m \times n}$ possible candidates in total, where $m$ is the total number of all the possible distinct items in the database, and $n$ is the number of elements in the longest sequence.
+However, in HUSP mining, the downward closure property (e.g., the Apriori property \cite{agrawal1995mining,srikant1996mining}) does not hold for the utility of sequence patterns.
+Because \textit{SWU} has the downward closure property, the current algorithms (e.g., USpan \cite{yin2012uspan} and HuspExt \cite{alkan2015crom}) adopt \textit{SWU} to prune the search space.
+However, they usually suffer from the problem of an exponential number of candidate sequences since \textit{SWU} is a loose upper bound to over-estimate the true utility of a sequence.

-To further improve ProUM's efficiency, an optimization with a new upper bound is proposed below.
-We can systematically explore the search space of ProUM by utilizing the presented pruning strategies.
+An optimization with a new upper bound is proposed below to further improve ProUM's efficiency.
+The search space of ProUM can be systematically explored by utilizing the presented pruning strategies.